avs20/DWmongoDB/readme.md

 * Postal codes not starting with 400 eg. __*402075*, *55035*__
 * Postal codes not having six digits eg. __*66, 49*__

-The identification of these were done first by using a regular expression and then replacing them by either correcting by adding extra digits to them / removing whitespaces or removing them from the data.
+The identification of these were done first by using a regular expression and then replacing them by either correcting or adding extra digits to them / removing whitespaces or removing them from the data.

 ####<a name="overview"/>3.
 Overview of the Data